Services

 Overview

-The DNA Methylation Analysis Facility is funded by the Center for Cancer Epigenetics and the Department of Epigenetics and Molecular Carcinogenesis.
-It provides services related to the analysis of DNA methylation for researchers across all MD Anderson campuses and in the Texas Medical Center.
+The Epigenomics Profiling Core is funded, in part, through the Department of Epigenetics and Molecular Carcinogenesis and is open to researchers across MD Anderson and in the Texas Medical Center.
 The core is located at the MD Anderson Cancer Center Basic Sciences Research Building.
-We are a fully equipped molecular biology laboratory with dedicated instrumentation including a Qiagen Pyrosequencing machine, an Illlumina MiSeq instrument, and an Oxford Nanopore Technologies GridION sequencer.
+The DNA Methylation Analysis arm of the core is a fully equipped molecular biology laboratory with dedicated instrumentation including a Qiagen Pyrosequencing machine, an Illlumina MiSeq instrument, and an Oxford Nanopore Technologies GridION sequencer.

 The main obstacle to DNA methylation analysis is that methylated cytosines cannot be detected simply by sequencing.
 During PCR amplification, methylated cytosines are not differentiated by the DNA polymerase and like unmethylated cytosines, they are paired with guanosine dinucleotides.
 Thus, capturing methylated cytosines depends on indirect methods.
 The most commonly used methods are (1) restriction enzyme-based approaches, which take advantage of methylation-sensitive enzymes; (2) affinity-based approaches, in which either antibodies against 5-methylcytosine or against methyl-binding domain proteins are used to collect the methylated fraction of the genome, and (3) bisulfite conversion of non-methylated cytosines to thymidine through a hydrolytic deamination reaction, which takes advantage of the non-reactivity of methylated cytosines to free hydroxyl groups.
 Each one of these methods has an important application in studying the epigenome.
 Among these methods, bisulfite conversion is the gold-standard due to its high resolution when combined with sequencing methods.
 In this way, every single cytosine can be identified as methylated or unmethylated.